How to Live Like a Cowboy (or Play One on Vacation)

 Back at the ranch, ask about arranging a chuck wagon cookout, barbeque, or night of Western dancing (Western movie nights are available, too, if you’d rather put your boots up, than boot-scoot).

 For a different kind of ranch experience, visit Zapata, a working cattle and bison ranch in Mosca, Colorado.
-Located about 3 ½ hours from Denver, Zapata is a 103,000-acre ranch owned by The Nature Conservancy.
+Located about three and a half hours from Denver, Zapata is a 103,000-acre ranch owned by The Nature Conservancy.

 It’s on the eastern side of the San Luis Valley, bordering the Great Sand Dunes National Park and Preserve, the country's newest National Park.